-This pays to fix your vehicle from damage resulting from a collision with a stationary object or other vehicle.
-You have to pay a deductible and the rest of the damage will be paid by collision coverage.
+Collision insurance pays to fix your vehicle from damage from colliding with a stationary object or other vehicle.
+A deductible applies and the rest of the damage will be paid by collision coverage.

-Cost effective insurance is possible on the web as well as from independent agents, and you should compare price quotes from both to get a complete price analysis.
-Some insurance providers don’t offer the ability to get a quote online and most of the time these smaller companies sell through independent agents.
+Lower-priced insurance can be bought on the web as well as from independent agents, and you need to comparison shop both in order to have the best price selection to choose from.
+Some insurance providers don’t offer online price quotes and most of the time these small, regional companies sell through independent agents.

 Frequently Asked Questions